February 8, 2026 (3mo ago)

 Day 7: Heartbeat maintenance distills a week of daily logs into MEMORY.md.
 Error log has 20+ entries.
 Agent has a working understanding of your tools, preferences, and project quirks.

 Day 14: The agent knows your codebase conventions, your communication style, which APIs have gotchas, and which tools to avoid.
-Not because someone wrote a 50-page prompt — because it accumulated context through working and failing and writing things down.
+Nobody wrote it a 50-page prompt to get there.
+It accumulated that context the slow way, by working and failing and writing things down.

-Day 30: It's a different tool.
-Not better autocomplete.
-Something that remembers where it failed and comes back sharper.
+Day 30: It feels like a different tool.
+This isn't fancier autocomplete; it's something that remembers where it failed and comes back sharper.

 The math: if the agent avoids one 15-minute re-explanation per session, and you run 3 sessions a day, that's 22+ hours saved per month.
 The real savings are bigger — the avoided mistakes are usually the expensive ones.